Home » Tax News » Tax Planning » What are Qualified Charitable Distributions?

 The IRS is notified of a QCD through your Form 1099-R, which reports distributions from retirement accounts.
 The charity will also send you an acknowledgment of the donation for your records.
 It’s essential that the distribution is made directly from the IRA to the charity to qualify as a QCD, and that you maintain appropriate documentation to prove this when filing your taxes.

 Qualified Charitable Distributions are a strategic way to support charities while reducing taxable income and fulfilling RMD requirements.
+With the new 2026 charitable deduction limits now in effect, QCDs are more valuable than ever because they avoid AGI floors and deduction caps.
 By understanding the rules and avoiding common mistakes, taxpayers can maximize the benefits of QCDs.
 For example, a retiree using QCDs can lower their AGI, reduce the taxability of Social Security benefits, and minimize Medicare premiums.
+With the new rules, strategic planning and timing matter even more.
 As with any tax strategy, consulting a tax professional is recommended to ensure compliance and optimize your financial plan.
 For those looking to make a meaningful impact while lowering their tax burden, QCDs provide a win-win solution.
-Optima Tax Relief is the nation’s leading tax resolution firm with over a decade of experience helping taxpayers with tough tax situations.
+Optima Tax Relief is the nation’s leading tax resolution firm with over a decade of experience helping taxpayers.

 If You Need Tax Help, Contact Us Today for a Free Consultation